 Air conditioning (also called aircon or AC) is made to cool, heat and filter air.
-To do this, it extracts air using fans into the indoor “evaporator” unit, where it passes through the filter of the unit, such as a Titanium Apatite Deodorising Air Purification filter (approved by the National Asthma Council).
-These filters trap most airborne particulates and decompose odours while absorbing and deactivating bacteria, making them perfect for turning stale air into fresh air.
+To do this, it extracts air using fans into the indoor “evaporator” unit.
+Then it passes through the filter of the unit, such as a Titanium Apatite Deodorising Air Purification filter.
+These filters are approved by the National Asthma Council.
+These filters trap most airborne particulates and decompose odours while absorbing and deactivating bacteria.
+This also makes them perfect for turning stale air into fresh air.

-After the air has been filtered, it circulates around coil structures that are heated or refrigerated based on the temperature in the room compared to your desired warmth.
-This works because the coils pump mixtures of special gasses that turn to and from liquid in order to transfer heat from the indoor unit to the outdoor unit.
-It is a common misconception that air conditioning takes air in from an outdoor unit and exchanges it through the buildings indoor units.
-Actually, it is a far more complex process whereby the indoor unit acts as the mouth and lungs of the room, with the outdoor unit acting as a brain that ensures each connected indoor unit is at the proper temperature.
+After the air has been filtered, it circulates around coil structures that are heated or refrigerated.
+This depends on the temperature in the room compared to your desired warmth.
+This works because the coils pump mixtures of special gasses that will form into liquid.
+The liquid then transfers heat from the indoor unit to the outdoor unit.
+It is a misconception that air conditioning takes air from an outdoor unit and exchanges it through the indoor units.
+Actually, it is a far more complex process whereby the indoor unit acts as the mouth and lungs of the room.
+This means that the outdoor unit acts as a brain, ensuring each connected indoor unit is at proper temperature.

-All of this is controlled simply through a wall-mounted thermostat or the Daikin app, which allows remote control from your phone, tablet, car & more.
+All of this is controlled simply through a wall-mounted thermostat or the Daikin app.
+The Daikin app allows remote control from your phone, tablet, car & more.

 The outdoor counterpart to your stylish interior device works with your evaporators to keep each room at the ideal temperature.
 The large fans in these machines quietly ventilate excess heat and cold from the intricate system of liquid and gass filled coils within, maximising efficiency.
 The power capability, features and more need to be matched with your interior units, so most customers leave selecting the condenser up to our qualified engineers.